kyscg/Paper2Pulp/notes/Justice with Micheal Sandel.md

 > Life isn't fair.
 It is tempting to believe that  the government can rectify what nature has spawned. ~ Milton Friedman

 > The natural distribution is neither just nor unjust; nor is it unjust that persons are born into society at some particular position.
 These are simply natural facts.
-What is just and unjust is the way that out institutions deal with these facts. ~ John Rawls
+What is just and unjust is the way that our institutions deal with these facts. ~ John Rawls

 ### Arguments FOR affirmative action